alsuren/mijia-homie/mijia-homie/README.md

 There should be two config files under `/etc/mijia-homie`:

 - `mijia_homie.toml` contains the main configuration for the service, such as which MQTT broker to connect to and the name and ID of the Homie device.
 See [mijia_homie.example.toml](mijia_homie.example.toml) for an example of the settings that are supported.
-- `sensor_names.conf` contains a map of sensor MAC addresses to human-readable names.
+- `sensor_names.toml` contains a map of sensor MAC addresses to human-readable names.
 Only the sensors listed in this file will be connected to, so you will need to fill it in before `mijia-homie` does anything useful.

 After editing these config files you will need to restart the service: